diku-dk/pyMicroscopy/README.md

 CN14804:~ nlp442$ sudo port install gwyddion
 ````

+Now open up gwyddion and load lext files into gwyddion and then save file as a gsf file.

-More gsf data files can be downloaded from
+More lext data files can be downloaded from

 https://sid.erda.dk/wsgi-bin/ls.py?share_id=aHNMekcpg5